JohnSang16/second-brain-guide/README.md

 ## The three pillars

 Everything above is deliberately general.
-This is what it actually looks like once you point it at three things a tech student is juggling at once: experience, interview prep, and classes.
+This is what it actually looks like once you point it at three things a tech student is juggling at once: experience, interview prep, and studies

-### Experience: internships, co-op, research
+### Experience: internships, co-op, research, etc

 `/scout` and the job-scout agent do the checking for me, instead of me checking anything myself: